Steriva/FEniCSx-tutorials/_sources/chapter3/unsteadyNS.md

 ## Direct numerical simulation of turbulent flows
 As the importance of the advection term $(\mathbf{u}\cdot\nabla)\mathbf{u}$ (i.e. inertia) increases over the viscous term $\nu\Delta\mathbf{u}$ (i.e. dissipation), the flow has a transition from laminar to turbulent.

+Turbulent flows are characterised by structures called eddies, the dimension of these ranges from small to large scale.
+As the characteristic length decreases, the importance of dissipation becomes more and more important, thus a direct numerical simulation must be sufficiently accurate to resolve completely the small scale, in which dissipation occurs.
+From Kolmogorov's theory of turbulence the following relations can be derived {cite}`davidson2015turbulence`

 $$
 \frac{L_D}{L_0} \sim Re^{-3/4}\qquad